codatio/codat-docs/docs/lending/features/accounts-receivable-overview.md

 - [Dataset status has changed to an error state](/using-the-api/webhooks/core-rules-types#dataset-status-has-changed-to-an-error-state)

-  If you receive a notification from this webhook, it means an issue occured when syncing the specified data type.
+  If you receive a notification from this webhook, it means an issue has occurred when syncing the specified data type.
 Resolve the issue and [initiate the sync](/using-the-api/queueing-data-syncs#refresh-data) for this dataset again.

 - [Dataset data changed](/using-the-api/webhooks/core-rules-types#dataset-data-changed)

   If you receive a notification from this webhook, it means data has been updated for the specified data type.
-This can include new, updated or deleted data.
+This can include new, updated, or deleted data.
 You should then refresh the data in your platform.

 ---